 Communication skills: the course aims to enable the student to

-communicate his knowledge about dairy products to people expert
+communicate the knowledge about products to people expert and/or not

 Learning skills: The course aims to give students the learning skills